trothr/blog/Richard/2020/20200717-long-delayings.md

 Boxing the grief, putting it off, forcing it into the back corner, only serves to let the pain fester.
 That's not healthy.

+NOW is the optimum time to call for help.
+TODAY is the day to take steps.

 I remember, early after Marilyn's "graduation", wanting my life back.
 I was so angry, probably knowing subconsciously that it simply could